April

 This challenge is compounded by a complex and frequently shifting global landscape.
 Public sentiment on AI remains mixed, and governments worldwide are actively shaping their policy approaches to AI.
 The resources and infrastructure needed to meet national ambitions continue to draw attention.
 These trends mark an AI policy environment that is more dynamic than ever before, making information sharing and cross-border coordination increasingly urgent.

-On April 15, join the Brookings Institution’s AI and Emerging Technology Initiative and Stanford’s Institute for Human Centered AI (HAI) for a conversation on the 2026 edition of HAI’s AI Index and what it reveals about the state of AI development, adoption, and impact.
-The event will feature a presentation by the report’s lead author, followed by a conversation on workforce and economic data featuring Sharat Raghavan, the director of LinkedIn’s Economic Graph Research Institute, Brookings Senior Fellow David Wessel, and AI Index Co-Chair Ray Perrault.
-A closing panel of experts will dive deeper into emerging trends in critical policy domains, identify gaps and barriers in data reliability, and explore what researchers, policymakers, and companies can do to build a stronger empirical foundation for AI governance.
+On April 15, the Brookings Institution’s AI and Emerging Technology Initiative and Stanford’s Institute for Human Centered AI (HAI) held a conversation on the 2026 edition of HAI’s AI Index and what it reveals about the state of AI development, adoption, and impact.
+The event featured a presentation by the report’s lead author, followed by a conversation on workforce and economic data featuring Sharat Raghavan, the director of LinkedIn’s Economic Graph Research Institute, Brookings Senior Fellow David Wessel, and AI Index Co-Chair Ray Perrault.
+A closing panel of experts dove deeper into emerging trends in critical policy domains, identify gaps and barriers in data reliability, and explore what researchers, policymakers, and companies can do to build a stronger empirical foundation for AI governance.

 Agenda